Royal Commission for the Exhibition of 1851 Research Fellow,

 Curriculum vitae: Available in PDF and Xetex formats.

-arXiv:1304.4574. [+] Abstract: In a recent publication [A. Xuereb, C. Genes, and A. Dantan, Phys.
+arXiv:1304.4574. [+] Abstract: We investigate the optomechanical properties of a periodic array of identical scatterers placed inside an optical cavity and extend the results of [A. Xuereb, C. Genes, and A. Dantan, Phys.
 Rev. Lett.
-109, 223601 (2012)] the optomechanical properties of a periodic array of identical scatterers placed inside an optical cavity were investigated.
-It was shown that operating at a point where the array is transmissive results in a linear optomechanical coupling strength between the cavity field and a collective motional mode that may be several orders of magnitude stronger than is possible with an equivalent reflective ensemble.
-In this work we describe and interpret these effects in significantly greater detail, investigate the nature of the scaling laws noted previously, and discuss their robustness to imperfections.
+109, 223601 (2012)].
+We show that operating at the points where the array is transmissive results in linear optomechanical coupling strengths between the cavity field and collective motional modes of the array that may be several orders of magnitude larger than is possible with an equivalent reflective ensemble.
+We describe and interpret these effects in detail and investigate the nature of the scaling laws of the coupling strengths for the different transmissive points in various regimes.

-arXiv:1304.1715. [+] Abstract: We investigate a hitherto largely unexplored regime of cavity quantum electrodynamics in which a highly-reflective element positioned between the end-mirrors of a typical Fabry–Pérot resonator strongly modifies the cavity response function, such that two longitudinal modes with different spatial parity are brought close to frequency degeneracy.
-We examine applications of this generic 'optical coalescence' phenomenon for the generation of enhanced photon–phonon nonlinearities in optomechanics and atom--photon nonlinearities in cavity quantum electrodynamics with strongly-coupled emitters.
+arXiv:1304.1715. [+] Abstract: We present a scheme to strongly enhance the readout sensitivity of the squared displacement of a mobile scatterer placed in a Fabry-Pérot cavity.
+We investigate the largely unexplored regime of cavity electrodynamics in which a highly reflective element positioned between the end mirrors of a symmetric Fabry-Pérot resonator strongly modifies the cavity response function, such that two longitudinal modes with different spatial parity are brought close to frequency degeneracy and interfere in the cavity output field.
+In the case of a movable middle reflector we show that the interference in this generic "optical coalescence" phenomenon gives rise to an enhanced frequency shift of the peaks of the cavity transmission that can be exploited in optomechanics.

 arXiv:1212.0641. [+] Abstract: There has been much interest recently in the analysis of optomechanical systems incorporating dielectric nano- or microspheres inside a cavity field.
 We analyse here the situation when one of the mirrors of the cavity itself is also allowed to move.
 We reveal that the interplay between the two oscillators yields a cross-coupling that results in, e.g., appreciable cooling and squeezing of the motion of the sphere, despite its nominal quadratic coupling.
 We also discuss a simple modification that would allow this cross-coupling to be removed at will, thereby yielding a purely quadratic coupling for the sphere.